-By default the command will display all results, the
+By default the command will display all albums matching the

 Beets can resize images using Pillow, ImageMagick, or a server-side resizing proxy.
 If either Pillow or ImageMagick is installed, beets will use those; otherwise, it falls back to the resizing proxy.
 If the resizing proxy is used, no resizing is performed for album art found on the filesystem—only downloaded art is resized.
 Server-side resizing can also be slower than local resizing, so consider installing one of the two backends for better performance.